ha5ha6/judy_blog/_pages/about.md

 Using this platform, I developed practical **policy-search** algorithms for investigating a range of embodied behaviors, including self-standing, vision-based navigation, foraging, and genetic information exchange between multiple agents (mating).
 Together, these behaviors enabled autonomous agents to interact and organize into simple multi-agent societies inspired by living creatures.

-These experiences convinced me that intelligent behavior is best studied in embodied systems under real-world environment, where perception, control, learning, and physical constraints continuously interact.
+These experiences convinced me that intelligent behavior is best studied in embodied systems under real-world environment, where perception, control, learning and physical constraints continuously interact.

 **Motivation and Reinforcement Learning**